+How to detect and defend against a TCP port 445 exploit and attacks

 How to detect and defend against a TCP port 445 exploit

-Detecting and defending against TCP port 445 attacks

-TCP port 445 -- a traditional Microsoft networking port -- is a common attack vector.
-Network security expert Kevin Beaver explains how to detect and defend against port 445 attacks.
+The WannaCry TCP port 445 exploit returned the spotlight to Microsoft's long-abused networking port.
+Network security expert Kevin Beaver explains how to detect and defend such attacks.

 TCP port 445, used by Microsoft Directory Services, has long been considered the most-attacked network service...